 |(L) Fresh roots of Ipomoea batatas 'Okinawan Purple' aka Purple Sweet Potato sliced to expose the purple flesh and (R) the cooked potatoes.|

 Much like the confusion between SWEET POTATOES VS. YAMS during the holiday cooking seasons at the grocery stores, I basically fell for the same thing not truly knowing the difference between the two.
 THEY ARE NOT TECHNICALLY THE SAME!
 Here's a link that clears it up and explains where the confusion began!

 First off, true "UBE" is rarely available fresh here in the temperate climate:

 UBE or purple yam is A TRUE YAM and botanically known as Dioscorea alata

 This beautiful root crop is a very popular starch in the Philippines and I often craved it as it was the main ingredient in many of my favorite childhood snacks and desserts.

-While it's kind of cold to have Halo-halo during the winter, I played around in the kitchen and came up with this pretty concoction integrating a little East/West influence in presentation.
+While it's kind of cold to have Halo-halo during the winter, I played around in the kitchen with the tasty PURPLE SWEET POTATO and came up with this pretty presentation:

 |Roasted Purple Yam topped with jackfruit and vanilla ice cream garnished with mint and sweet violet blossoms.|

 So, to the gardeners out there.
 The same "Sweet Potato Vine" that we love to use for annual bedding, window-boxes, hanging baskets and containers is the SAME SPECIES of sweet potato that I bought and the same species many people eat!
 If you ever take apart an annual planting, you'll often find the fleshy tubers that the vines have formed!
 These are perfectly edible (organically grown ideally), but just more ornamental in foliage than the sweet potatoes actually farmed for their sweet tubers!